argilla-io/argilla/argilla/docs/getting_started/how-to-configure-argilla-on-huggingface.md

 ```
 You can modify two things:

 - Uncomment `enabled: false` to completely disable the Sign in with Hugging Face.
+If you disable it make sure to set the `USERNAME` and `PASSWORD` Space secrets to be able to login as an `owner`.
 - Change the list of `allowed` workspaces.

 For example if you want to let users join a new workspace `community-initiative`: